Electric-Coin-Company/tfl-book/src/introduction/a-path-to-pos-zcash.md

 - We want to improve the _modularity_ of the consensus protocol, which has several loosely defined and related meanings, e.g.: it's possible to understand some consensus properties only given knowledge of a "component" of the protocol, and it's possible to implement consensus rules in modular code components with clean interfaces.

 We will be refining these goals and potentially adding more as we continue to develop this proposal.

+With the motivation and goals for a first-step hybrid PoW/PoS protocol in mind, we introduce the specifics of TFL in the next subchapter.

 ---